ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/presenters/popups.md

 GWTP provides a PopupPositioner to automatically position a popup.

 By default Popups use the CenterPopupPositioner which displays the Popup in the center of the screen.
-Popups will automatically be repositioned when the window is Resized.
+Popups will automatically be repositioned when the window is resized.

 There are 3 provided Popup Presenters